sriramdasbalaji/VSTS-DevOps-Labs/docker/readme.md

 ## Exercise 1: Endpoint Creation

-Since the connections are not established during project provisioning, we will manually create the endpoints.
+Since the connections are not established during project provisioning, we will manually create the Azure endpoint.

 1. In VSTS, navigate to **Services** by clicking on the gear icon, and click on **+ New Service Endpoint**.
 Select **Azure Resource Manager**.
 Specify **Connection name**, select your **Subscription** from the dropdown and click **OK**.
 We use this endpoint to connect **VSTS** and **Azure**.